Hiking in the Wicklow Mountains National Park

 Where to park

 Once you reach Glendalough, there are two options for parking.
-Either you park in Glendalough next to the visitor centre at the Glendalough Lower Car Park.
+Either you park in Glendalough next to the visitor center at the Glendalough Lower Car Park.
 Alternatively you continue following the R757 towards the Glendalough Upper Car Park (see map down below).
 We parked on the latter.
 We paid 4€ for our car.
 From what I have read, the Lower Car Park seems to charge the same fee.

-Wicklow Mountains Hiking Trails
+Wicklow Mountains Hiking Trails Overview

 A map overview of all the hikes near Glendalough can be downloaded on the official tourism website of the County Wicklow.
 An overview of all the hikes in the Wicklow Mountains can be found on the website for Irish National Parks.
 On both of these websites you will also find the difficulty level of each hike.
 We decided to do two of the hikes.
 The Blue Route as well as the Green One.
 The next two sections will describe our experience hiking them and provide you with an idea of what they look like.

-The Blue Route: Spinc
+Hiking the Blue Route: The Spinc Hiking Trail

 The Blue Route is a 5,5 km loop hike.
 Its difficulty is considered to be strenuous.
 As compared to other hikes we have done so far, we would actually consider this hike to be of moderate difficulty.
 You should be sure-footed.
 But other than that the elevation as well as length of the hike are pretty moderate.
 However, this hike is really beautiful.
-This hike is actually the most beautiful one we have done in Ireland and is definitly one of the highlights of this trip.
+This hike is actually the most beautiful one we have done in Ireland and is definitely one of the highlights of this trip.
 To be honest the pictures don’t really do it justice.

 From the starting point, you make your way up towards Poulanass Waterfall.
 The first stretch of the hike consists of a long staircase.
 This part of the hike leads you through really beautiful fairytale-like woods.